CampusAI/CampusAI.github.io/_ml/prob_modelling/prob_basics/prob_basics.md

 [Generalized metric](https://en.wikipedia.org/wiki/Generalised_metric) to quantify dissimilarity between random variables, probability distributions or samples.
 Some probability divergence metric examples are: [Kullback–Leibler](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence), [Jensen–Shannon](https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence) or [Bhattacharyya distance](https://en.wikipedia.org/wiki/Bhattacharyya_distance).

 {% include figure.html url="/_ml/prob_modelling/prob_basics/distribution_space.svg" description="Figure 1: Representation of probabilistic modelling optimization.
-(Image by CampusAI)" zoom="1.5"%}
+(Image by CampusAI)"%}

 A lot of ML models attempt to minimize a statistical distance to find the best parameters of a parametrized distribution.
 The ultimate goal is to have a model which behaves as close as possible to the "real" distribution.